About Me

 I was inspired by an article on Management README’s and thought it was high time I do something similar.
 This is mostly for folks I work with, but I hope it’s useful to anyone who interacts with me.
 I try to keep it up to date, but it may be six-plus months out of date.
 Hopefully I don’t change that much and it’s only just me gaining more insight about myself!

-UPDATE: I finally have a book that describes my management philosophy.
+UPDATE: I finally found a book that describes my management philosophy.
 Two retired US Navy Submariners Officers describe how the core principles of the Submarine Service are the perfect model for excellence in the business world too.
 Extreme Operational Excellence: Applying the US Nuclear Submarine Culture to Your Organization is one of the best books I have ever read.
 If you want to understand me and the way I work, read this book.

 Summary